 broken from something and the fragment inside the fragment infinitely explodes

 with all potential meaning.

-Composed in the style of Facebook updates or extended tweets, is a collision of fragments.
+Composed in the style of Facebook updates or extended tweets, This Poem (Talonbooks, 2012) is a collision of fragments.
 Mashing up the lexicons of Stein, Zukofsky, Whitman, the contemporary financial meltdown, semiotic theory, Derrida and flckr streams; fragments of post-consumerist culture, it documents contradictory trrrnds, threads, webbed networks of information, the language of the ‘ordinary” and the otherness of daily carnage, erupting as a kinda self-reflexive deeply satiric archive of fragments, updates, analysis, aggregates, treatise, advice and precepts.